- Code STAT4102

-- Understand and apply the concept of stationarity to the analysis of time series data in various contexts (such as actuarial studies, climatology, economics, finance, geography, meteorology, political science, and sociology)
+- Apply the concept of stationarity to the analysis of time series data in various contexts (such as actuarial studies, climatology, economics, finance, geography, meteorology, political science, and sociology);

-- Utilise fundamental research skills (such as data collection, data processing, and model estimation and interpretation) in applied time series analysis
+- Utilise fundamental research skills (such as data collection, data processing, and model estimation and interpretation) in applied time series analysis; and,

-- Use existing R function and packages for analysing time series data, and develop their own R code where appropriate
+- Use existing R function and packages for analysing time series data, and develop R code where appropriate.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Students are expected to commit 130 hours of work in completing this course.
 This includes time spent in scheduled classes and self-directed study time.